billythegoat356/Hades/README.md

 Hades will ask for your school VMware domain, then for the url of the school's VMware website.
 After, you will have to enter the username of the victim's VMware account, and your discord webhook.
 Finally, you just have to turn on a VPN and the program will start bruteforcing the VMware account.

-* Please use this only for educational purposes
 <br><br>

 -----